The Culture of Critique series: The Culture of Critique (1998)

-He goes on to assert the influence of these traits upon current events concerning Zionism, neoconservatism, immigration, and Middle Eastern warfare waged by Western powers.

-Criticism
+Reception

-The series has been widely criticized by academics and researchers as antisemitic and scientifically unsupportable.
+The series has received a mostly negative response from academics and researchers as well as condemnation from civil rights organizations, being desscribed as antisemitic and scientifically unsupportable.

-Slate magazine carried an article by Judith Shulevitz, then Art and Entertainment editor of the Culturebox, entitled "Evolutionary Psychology's Anti-Semite," continuing the discussion followed by an attempted rebuttal by MacDonald.
-According to Shulevitz, MacDonald's arguments are prescriptive: "Toward the end of the third book, MacDonald lays out his solution for restoring what he calls 'parity' between the Jews and other ethnic groups: systematic discrimination against Jews in college admission and employment and heavy taxation of Jews 'to counter the Jewish advantage in the possession of wealth.'"
-MacDonald replied that in the actual passage from The Culture of Critique quoted by Shulevitz, he was speaking hypothetically of the consequences of competition between ethnic groups of differing abilities.
+Journalist Judith Shulevitz wrote in a 2000 Slate article that "Toward the end of the third book, MacDonald lays out his solution for restoring what he calls 'parity' between the Jews and other ethnic groups: systematic discrimination against Jews in college admission and employment and heavy taxation of Jews 'to counter the Jewish advantage in the possession of wealth.'"

 Mark Potok of the Southern Poverty Law Center has said of MacDonald that "he put the anti-Semitism under the guise of scholarly work...
 Kevin MacDonald’s work is nothing but gussied-up anti-Semitism.
 At base it says that Jews are out to get us through their agenda...
 His work is bandied about by just about every neo-Nazi group in America."

 The Anti-Defamation League has included MacDonald in its list of American extremists, Extremism in America, and has written a report on his views and ties.
 According to the ADL, MacDonald's views on Jews mimic those of antisemites from the late 19th and early 20th centuries.